It has a dark spot over the gill that may serve as a ‘fake eye’ to distract or confuse predators.

 Description of meat

-- Rich in omega-3 fats and Vitamin B12
+- It is rich in healthy levels of omega-3 fats and Vitamin B12.

 Boerger, Christiana M. 2011.
 “Life History, Diet, and Production of an Herbivorous Temperate Marine Fish, Medialuna Californiensis (Fam.
 Kyphosidae).”
 California State University, Northridge. http://scholarworks.csun.edu/bitstream/handle/10211.2/824/Thesis.pdf?seq....

 Bredvik, Jessica J., Christiana Boerger, and Larry G. Allen.
 "Age and growth of two herbivorous, kelp forest fishes, the opaleye (Girella nigricans) and halfmoon (Medialuna californiensis)."
 Bulletin, Southern California Academy of Sciences 110, no. 1 (2011): 25-34. https://doi.org/10.3160/0038-3872-110.1.25